thlorenz/scriptie-talkie/README.md

  * @param opts {Object} {
  *    toLines: function(code:String) -> [String] - to split script into lines -- uses cardinal syntax highlighter by default
  *    write  : function(result:String) - to be called to write the result -- default console.log
+ *    diff   : { joinLinesAt: at what point is diff compacted to one line               -- default 20
+ *             , maxLineLength: at which length is a diff line cut of with an ellipsis  -- default 380
+ *             }
  */
  ```